14 Articles You Should Read If You Are Pregnant In Japan

 Joining a social network is not the only way to make new friends as a mom.
 This article proves that you can make mom friends at some very unique places, including the vaccination center!
 With a few useful mommy-friendly Japanese phrases, you are on your way to making some long-lasting friendships during this new stage of your life.

 You know that attending a prenatal class is a truly valuable experience and that you will learn a lot, especially if this is your first child and you feel already lost.
 But you’re still not sure what exactly you can expect or even more so, how to sign up for one.
 Author and veteran mama Rosie Blakely guides you into what to expect based on her own personal experience.

 Worried about your post-partum body?
 No fuss, prenatal yoga makes it easier for you to bounce back to your healthy body in no time.
 Of course, that is not the only reason to exercise during pregnancy.
 Check out the article for more health and fitness benefits about prenatal yoga.

 As exciting pregnancy can be for a new mom, it can also bring unwanted aches, body fatigue and sleepless nights.
 Originated from South Africa, Rooibos Tea is scientifically proven to help with mineral absorption and relaxation and is one of the favorite drinks of many moms-to-be.
 Read on to find out why.

 So now that your favorite jeans and dresses no longer fit, it’s time to find something new.
 Experiment with different styles at various stages of pregnancy.
 Who says pregnant moms can only wear regular maternity clothes?

-You will start needing these services immediately after your precious one is born be it for work, other obligations or just some time off for yourself, so it’s recommended to familiarize yourself with what options you have way in advance.
-This article includes a list to the best bilingual babysitting services in Japan.
+You will start needing these services immediately after your precious one is born—be it for work, other obligations or just some time off for yourself.
+So it’s recommended to familiarize yourself with what options you have in advance.
+This article includes a list of the best bilingual babysitting services in Japan.

 Want us to cover other birth and child-rearing topics?
 Leave us a comment!